Author: Dr. Jean-Paul Rodrigue

 - HOV lanes.
 High Occupancy Vehicle (HOV) lanes ensure that vehicles with two or more passengers (buses, taxis, vans, carpool, etc.) have exclusive access to a less congested lane, particularly during peak hours.

 - Congestion pricing.
 A variety of measures are aimed at imposing charges on specific segments or regions of the transport system, mainly as a toll.
 The charges can also vary during the day to reflect congestion levels so that drivers are incited to consider other time periods or other modes.
 This can involve lanes being restricted to vehicles willing to pay a toll.

 5. The Urban Transit Challenge

 - Decentralization.
-Public transit systems are not designed to service low density and scattered urban areas dominating the urban landscape.
+Public transit systems are not designed to service low-density and scattered urban areas dominating the urban landscape.
 The greater the decentralization of urban activities, the more difficult and expensive it becomes to serve urban areas with public transit.
-Additionally, decentralization promotes long-distance trips on transit systems causing higher operating costs and revenue issues for flat fare transit systems.
+Additionally, decentralization promotes long-distance trips on transit systems causing higher operating costs and revenue issues for flat-fare transit systems.

 - Connectivity.
 Public transit systems are often independent of other modes and terminals.
 It is consequently difficult to transfer passengers from one system to the other.
 This leads to a paradox between the preference of riders to have direct connections and the need to provide a cost-efficient service network that involves transfers.